Writer / Director

 She uses these experiences in her work, revealing diverse and contrasting perspectives through the eyes of her characters while emphasizing the importance of building bridges and understanding, most of all within the family unit.

-In the past few years, she has written 6 feature-length screenplays and has directed 3 short films, a documentary and a feature film.
+In the past few years, she has written several screenplays and has directed a feature film, a documentary, and 5 short films.
 Her films “Business As Usual”, “Breaking with Tradition”, and “A Black Lie” have screened in festivals all over the globe, receiving best documentary and best director nominations.
 She won the award for “Best Feature Writer” for her feature film “A Reason” at the LA Femme Film Festival in 2014 and the Jury Award “Phenomenal Woman in Film” at OUFF.
 She also directs international commercials and music videos.

 She recently directed the award-winning feature film drama “A REASON”, starring Golden Globe Nominee Marion Ross, Roxanne Hart, Magda Apanowicz and Nick Eversman, which had a theatrical release in Aug 2015 and is now out On Demand & DVD.

 Her next feature film “Little Girl, Big Eyes” is currently in development under Risberg Schilling Productions, with Caroline Risberg as producer, which she is set to direct in 2018.
 Dominique Schilling lives in Los Angeles, California.